aerugo/prelude/README.md

 Prelude is an extremely simple tool to help you make context prompts for LLMs with long context windows.
 It is useful when using LLMs to improve code that is distributed over multiple files and directories.
 Prelude generates a prompt containing the file tree and concatenated file contents of a specified directory.
 The prompt is automatically copied to the clipboard and optionally saved to a file.

 ## Usage

 ```
-prelude [-p <relative_path>] [-f <output_filename>] [--help] [--manual]
+prelude [-P <relative_path>] [-F <output_filename>] [-M <match_pattern>] [--help] [--manual]
 ```

 Files and directories that are to be excluded can be listed in a .preludeignore file in the directory where you run prelude.
 Prelude will also ignore anything in the .gitignore.